microsoft/node-api-dotnet/README.md

-# Node API for .NET -
+# Node API for .NET: JavaScript + .NET Interop

 This project enables advanced interoperability between .NET and JavaScript in the same process.